Remotepad

 • The application process and requirements vary between different nations

-• You may be able to work remotely in a country without a specialist remote worker visa
+• You may be able to work remotely in a country without a specialist remote worker visa.

 What is a digital nomad visa?

-A digital nomad visa allows the holder to temporarily live away from their main country of residence whilst working remotely.
-They’re aimed at professionals who want to experience living in another country whilst maintaining their employment elsewhere.
 They are not intended to allow you to find work locally, begin working remotely for a local company, or as a starting point for permanent residency in the country.
 It’s usually a requirement that your employer or your freelance clients are based outside of the country you’re working from.

 The duration of a digital nomad visa is also different from other types of work-related visas.
-Business visas are typically issued for short periods, similarly to a tourist visa.
+Business visas are typically issued for short periods, similar to a tourist visa.
 A work visa may be valid for several years.
 Most countries that issue digital nomad visas allow you to work in the country for up to one year, but the regulations vary between different countries and some of these visas might allow you to stay for longer or shorter periods.

 A growing number of different countries now offer digital nomad visas.
 More than 50 countries around the world offer some form of digital nomad visa.
-If you’re a digital nomad, this doesn’t mean that you’re restricted to only working in these countries.
+Note, though, that if you’re a digital nomad, this doesn’t mean that you’re restricted to only working in these countries.
 In many countries, it’s possible to work as a digital nomad without requiring a specific ‘digital nomad’ visa.
 It’s important that you check the specific visa regulations of the countries that you want to visit to ensure that you’re compliant with the rules.

 Below we consider the countries that either offer a specific digital nomad visa, or offer other visa classes that make it straightforward to work in that country or territory as a digital nomad.